 A frequent commenter on HT asks this in an email (the links are mine, not his):

-Modeling can be a murky business, and I'm definitely not a modeler.
-But the bottom line is that the factors used in a ridership model have to be based on some sort of reality, and the reality of North America and Australasia is that most connections are not especially pleasant or easy, especially when there are fare penalities or delay-inducing features such as fare gates.
-Ease of connection varies a lot from one situation to another based on factors that are hard to model -- not just walking distances but things like street crossings, vertical circulation systems (stairs or escalator? elevator?), and of course fare co-ordination.
+Modeling can be a murky business, and I’m definitely not a modeler.
+But the bottom line is that the factors used in a ridership model have to be based on some sort of reality.
+The reality of North America and Australasia is that most connections are not especially pleasant or easy, especially when there are fare penalties or delay-inducing features such as fare gates.
+Ease of connection varies a lot from one situation to another based on factors that are hard to model — not just walking distances but things like street crossings, vertical circulation systems (stairs or escalator? elevator?), and of course fare coordination.
 Improvements in other areas can make a big difference.
 Smartcards, for example, are faster and easier to use than magnetic strip tickets, which must be manually inserted in a slot; these should make connecting easier.

 Modelers!
-If you're not comfortable posting a comment here, send me an email, and I'll use it anonymously.
+If you’re not comfortable posting a comment here, send me an email.
+I’ll use it anonymously.